sunyumail93/PipeRiboseq/README.md

 3, Compile the C++ program if necessary

-The FastqAdapterTimmer binary file was compiled on Linux system.
+The FastqAdapterTimmer binary file was compiled on a Linux system.
 It may need to be compiled again:

 ```
+#Check if the compiled file is working or not:
+cd bin
+chmod +x FastqAdapterTimmer
+./FastqAdapterTimmer

+#If you encountered an error after running the above command, then compile it:
 g++ FastqAdapterTimmer.cpp -o FastqAdapterTimmer
 ```